segmentio/segment-docs/src/engage/journeys/journeys-edits.md

 | Archive Version 1 and publish Version 2                                                       | Users can enter Version 2 when they meet its entry criteria.                                                                                                                                                                                                                                                                                                                                                                                     |
 | Pause Version 1, publish Version 2, then archive Version 1 before users have exited Version 1 | Users won’t be able to enter Version 2.
 Users must successfully exit the paused Version 1 before entering Version 2.  <br><br> In this situation, Segment recommends that you wait until users have exited the journey through exit settings before archiving the version. <br><br> Alternatively, instead of pausing and archiving a version, Segment recommends that you archive the previous version when you publish the subsequent version. |

 Suppose you have a journey **without** enabled exit settings.
-If you pause or archive Version 1 when publishing Version 2 of that journey, then users can immediately enter Version 2 when they meet its entry criteria, even if they’re still in Version 1 because exit settings were not enabled.
+If you pause or archive Version 1 when publishing Version 2 of that journey, then users can immediately enter Version 2 when they meet its entry criteria, even if they’re still in Version 1.

 > info "Version exclusion"
 > To prevent users from a previous journey from ever entering a new journey version, enable version exclusion when you create the new journey version.